-The net effect of reserve development on prior accident years during the first quarter of 2021 was favorable for personal lines overall by \$20 million, compared with \$28 million for the same period of 2020.
-Our personal auto line of business was the primary contributor to the personal lines net favorable reserve development for the first three months of 2021.
+The net effect of reserve development on prior accident years during the second quarter and first six months of 2021 was favorable for personal lines overall by \$12 million and \$32 million, compared with less than \$1 million and \$28 million for the same periods of 2020.
+Our personal auto line of business was the primary contributor to the personal lines net favorable reserve development for the first six months of 2021.
 The net favorable reserve development was primarily due to lower-than-anticipated loss emergence on known claims.
 Reserve estimates are inherently uncertain as described in our 2020 Annual Report on Form 10-K, Item 7, Critical Accounting Estimates, Property Casualty Insurance Loss and Loss Expense Reserves, Page 56.

-The underwriting expense ratio decreased for the first quarter of 2021, compared with the same period a year ago.
-The decrease was primarily due to lower levels of business travel spending and uncollectible premiums.
+The underwriting expense ratio decreased for the second quarter and first six months of 2021, compared with the same periods a year ago.
+The decreases reflected lower levels of uncollectible premiums in 2021 while the 2020 periods included a \$16 million Stay-at-Home policyholder credit for personal auto policies.
 The ratios also reflect ongoing expense management efforts and premium growth outpacing growth in expenses.